-Conditional formatting is a versatile feature embedded in Excel, that comes up with a lot of flexibilities in terms of highlighting cells.
+Conditional Formatting is a versatile feature embedded in Excel, that comes up with a lot of flexibility in terms of highlighting cells.
 You can apply conditional formatting to a single cell or a row as well as multiple cells or rows.
 It also allows you to undo your applied conditional formatting to certain cells or from the entire spreadsheet.
-In this article, you will receive 4 special tips on how to apply conditional formatting to each row in Excel individually.
+In this article, you will receive 3 easy ways on how to apply conditional formatting to each row in Excel individually.

 Download the Practice Workbook